International Criminal Law

 - Gå till denna sida på svenska webben

-International Criminal Law is given as an elective course within the framework of the summer programme at the Department of Law, Stockholm University.
+The course International Criminal Law is given within the framework of the Master of Laws Programme in International Law at the Department of Law, Stockholm University.

 Follow the link below to read more about the course details.

 The course starts with an introductory lecture, the aim of which is to provide general orientation within the subject area.
 Following this introduction, each of the six main topical components of the course is then discussed separately.
 Each subject area may consist of lectures as well as seminars.

 During the course, students will make an inquiry into a concrete legal problem.
 This inquiry is presented in written form as an essay.
 There will also be a moot court exercise, which consists of written motions as well as an oral trial hearing.